Teaching Experience

 Texas State University

-Associate Professor, School of Journalism and Mass Communication, August 2011-present
+Associate Professor, School of Journalism and Mass Communication, 2011-2016

-Assistant Professor, School of Journalism and Mass Communication, August 2006-August 2011
+Assistant Professor, School of Journalism and Mass Communication, 2006-2011

 Experiential Learning Projects - Outside learning experiences can provide the opportunity to reflect upon and assimilate classroom exercises, and social media tools offer efficient and cost-effective ways to publish work associated with experiential projects.
 Two such activities are highlighted below.
-Each of these projects integrates the physical and virtual in meaningful ways, allowing students to network with professionals and industry leaders and to be exposed to cutting-edge tools and topics – like blogs, Twitter, UStream, Storify, QRANK and Gowalla – while engaging with them at the same time.
+Each of these projects integrates the physical and virtual in meaningful ways, allowing students to network with professionals and industry leaders and to be exposed to cutting-edge tools and topics – using web design & development, social media strategy and other current communication platforms – while engaging with them at the same time.

 Virginia Commonwealth University